mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 Customizing
 -----------

 You can also customize the keyboard mapping.
-The shortcuts are defined in a text file, and can be changed.

-* Linux: /usr/share/mixxx/keyboard/Standard.kbd.cfg
-* Mac OS X: <Mixxx bundle>/keyboard/Standard.kbd.cfg
-* Windows: <Mixxx dir>\\keyboard\\Standard.kbd.cfg

-You can share custom keyboard mappings in the `Mixxx User customizations forum`_.

-.. _Mixxx User customizations forum: http://mixxx.org/forums/viewforum.php?f=6
+For more information, please refer to the chapter :ref:`advanced-keyboard` .

 .. _control-midi: